In many respects, grocery promotions are built around themes.

 This is called “the halo”, which describes the complex relationships between different products.
 Some types of products have thousands, if not millions, of potential use cases.
 Think, for example, of the many ways that consumers use vegetables and meat to prepare meals.

-When data and the power of artificial intelligence based on reinforcement learning is combined, there is a unique ability to approach promotions more creatively and strategically, and ultimately more successfully.
+When data and the power of artificial intelligence based on reinforcement learning is combined, promotions can be approached more creatively and strategically, and ultimately more successfully.

 For insight into how A.I. is changing how retailers approaching price, check out our eBook: Autonomous decisions in retail: how artificial intelligence is reshaping pricing.